CODE OF BUSINESS CONDUCT AND ETHICS

 - The Intermediary requests a large contingency or success fee.

-For any Intermediary regarding whom there is an appreciable risk that the Intermediary may interact with government officials or present an FCPA or other trade compliance risk, Berkshire subsidiaries are required to have a written agreement with anti-corruption/trade compliance contract terms appropriate to the risks presented and must require the Intermediary to execute an appropriate certification of compliance with trade and/or anti-corruption laws, including the FCPA.
+For any Intermediary regarding whom there is an appreciable risk that the Intermediary may interact with government officials or present an FCPA or other trade compliance risk, Berkshire subsidiaries are required to have a written agreement with anti-corruption/trade compliance contract terms appropriate to the risks presented, including audit rights, and must require the Intermediary to execute an appropriate annual certification of compliance with trade and/or anti-corruption laws, including the FCPA.
 Such certifications of compliance shall be annually updated and maintained by the subsidiary.

 Distribution.
 Each general manager of a Berkshire subsidiary is responsible for the enforcement of and compliance with this Policy within his or her area of responsibility, including distribution of this Policy to Senior Management reporting to him or her, and other individuals that manage the risk areas discussed in this document, including, each employee, agent or manager who is likely to communicate, interact or have business dealings with government officials or manage persons likely to communicate, interact or have business dealings with government officials.

 Training.
-This Policy and any related documentation must be included in all employee manuals for each Berkshire subsidiary, shall be provided to each member of Senior Management of each Berkshire subsidiary, and shall be available to all employees of the Berkshire companies in English and the local languages applicable to each subsidiary.
-Review and explanation of this Policy and any related documentation shall be made a part of the training for each manager of a Berkshire subsidiary and for: (i) each employee or manager who is likely to communicate, interact or have business dealings with government officials or manage persons likely to communicate, interact or have business dealings with government officials; and (ii) employees whose activities impact trade compliance.
+This Policy and any related documentation (as well as any subsidiary policy that is more robust) must be included in all employee manuals for each Berkshire subsidiary, shall be provided to each member of Senior Management of each Berkshire subsidiary, and shall be available to all employees of the Berkshire companies in English and the local languages applicable to each subsidiary.
+Review and explanation of this Policy and any related documentation (including any more robust anti-corruption, export controls or sanctions policy) shall be made a part of the training for each manager of a Berkshire subsidiary and for: (i) each employee or manager who is likely to communicate, interact or have business dealings with government officials or manage persons likely to communicate, interact or have business dealings with government officials; and (ii) employees whose activities impact trade compliance.
 Periodic training must be provided to these personnel to ensure that they have the knowledge and tools they need to conduct business effectively and in compliance with the FCPA and applicable anti-bribery and anti-corruption laws as well as export control, sanctions, anti-boycott and customs laws.
-For Intermediaries who may have dealings with government officials on a Berkshire subsidiary's behalf, each Berkshire subsidiary must confirm through diligence that such Intermediary has an adequate training program in place or it must adopt a procedure to provide anti-bribery and anti-corruption training to the Intermediary using a risk-based approach.
+For Intermediaries who may have direct or indirect dealings with government officials on a Berkshire subsidiary’s behalf, each Berkshire subsidiary must confirm through due diligence that such Intermediary has an adequate training program in place or it must adopt a procedure to provide anti-bribery and anti-corruption training to the Intermediary using a risk- based approach.
 The procedure should include periodic refresher training for such Intermediaries.
-Where appropriate, the training will be conducted in the audience's native language; otherwise, training will be provided in English with translation as necessary.
+Where appropriate, the training will be conducted in the audience’s native language; otherwise, training will be provided in English with translation as necessary.

 Disciplinary Action.
 Because Berkshire is committed to compliance with the law and this policy, the failure of any Berkshire subsidiary personnel to comply with this Policy will result in disciplinary action up to, and including, termination.